Liam O'Brien (footballer, born 1964): International career

-O'Brien played for the Republic of Ireland national under-19 football team that qualified for the 1983 UEFA European Under-18 Football Championship where despite remaining unbeaten in a group that included eventual winners France they were eliminated.
+O'Brien played for the Republic of Ireland national under-19 football team that qualified for the 1983 UEFA European Under-18 Championship where despite remaining unbeaten in a group that included eventual winners France they were eliminated.
 He was also a Republic of Ireland international, winning his first cap while still at Shamrock Rovers.
 In all he won 16 caps as well as an U23 cap and was part of the UEFA Euro 1988 squad.

 Coaching career

 After retiring as a player, O'Brien had spells as assistant manager at Bohemians and Shamrock Rovers.
 He was appointed first team coach of Hibernian in November 2011 by Pat Fenlon.
 O'Brien left Hibernian after the end of the 2012–13 season.

 O'Briens last coaching role was at Sligo Rovers who he joined in 2015.